fbpx

 The human mind is a wondrous entity, encompassing both conscious and subconscious domains.
 Meanwhile, the subconscious mind dwells in the depths of our psyche, obscured away and uneasy to locate.
 The conscious mind serves as a guardian or censor to the Subconscious.
 It is a beacon of awareness, allowing us to perceive, analyse, and interact with the world.

-With its capacity for awareness, perception, and higher-level thinking, the conscious mind is an awe-inspiring facet of human existence.
+With its awareness, perception, and higher-level thinking capacity, the conscious mind is an awe-inspiring facet of human existence.
 It grants us the ability to engage with the world consciously.
 Understanding and nurturing our conscious minds can lead to a deeper connection with ourselves, others, and the world around us, fostering personal growth, wisdom, and the profound beauty of being alive.

 At the core of our being resides the conscious mind, a realm of awareness that provides us an immediate and intimate connection to reality.
 It is the seat of our thoughts, logic, ego, perceptions, and judgment.
 It is the executioner of the programs stored within our Subconscious.
 An example is driving a car.
 We Consciously set out to drive while the Subconscious takes over the role, but the Conscious Mind is active and alert and will interject if there is imminent danger.
 Consciousness enables us to engage with the present moment, to experience our surroundings, and to make deliberate choices.